|

 better quality than that of other parts of the world".

-This is an opinion I entirely disagree with, preferring
+This is an opinion I disagree with... these varieties are

-concentrations of essential oils, and act more strongly on
+concentrations of volatile oils, and act more strongly on

 a predominantly digestive remedy, and explain why they